-Comedian Jerry Lewis Dead at 91
+Comedian Jerry Lewis Dead At 91

 Comedy legend Jerry Lewis has died at the age of 91.
 He was known for his style of slapstick comedy, starring in over 50 films.
 His famous credits include The Nutty Professor and The Bellboy.
 Jerry Lewis’s credits didn’t stop in movies.
 He was also known for his philanthropy work.
 He launched the telethon for muscular dystrophy that aired every Labor Day weekend.
-By the late 2000s, he raised over 2.5 billion dollars.
+By the late 2000s, he raised over $2.5 billion.

 Jerry Lewis was born in 1922 to show biz parents.
 He’s been entertaining since the age of five when he sang “Brother, Can You Spare A Dime?” at the Broscht Belt hotel.
 He performed at a burlesque house by the age of 15.
 As he grew older, his routines included solo routines and performances as a duo with Dean Martin.

 Martin appeared with Lewis on his telethon and the two made a series of comedy movies.
 These films all grossed at least $5 million, a big success.
 Dean and Martin had their problems though, with disputes over money.
 They last appeared together in 1956 at the famous Copacabana.
-By then, they each had successful solo careers as well so their parting ways only ended their partnership.
+By then, they each had successful solo careers as well, so their parting ways only ended their partnership.

 Martin and Lewis reunited in 1976 when Dean Martin made a surprise appearance at Lewis’s muscular dystrophy telethon.
 Martin died in 1995.